Floffah/seanchas/documents/dissertation/main.typ

 = Appendix 1: Personal Appraisal

 #pagebreak(weak: true)
-= Appendix 2: IPO Form & Feedback
+= Appendix 2: IPO Form

 // the original IPO document is copied verbatim from the other document markup, with edits made to fix the heading level depths